ericmj/workshop/lab2/README.md

 In the previous lab we learned the basics about running scripts and tests, pattern matching, and recursion.

-Pattern matching and recursion are powerful tools and Elixir developers often use these tools.
-For more common tasks the standard library provides you with higher-level building blocks.
+Pattern matching and recursion are powerful tools that Elixir developers often use.
+However, for many common tasks the standard library provides higher-level building blocks.

 In this we lab will introduce new data types and new forms of pattern matching with binaries.
 We are also going to use using higher order functions with the